Annual general meeting: Purpose

 An organization may conduct its business at the annual general meeting.
 The business may include electing a board of directors, making important decisions regarding the organization, and informing the members of previous and future activities.
 At this meeting, the shareholders and partners may receive copies of the company's accounts, review fiscal information for the past year, and ask any questions regarding the directions the business will take in the future.

 At the annual general meeting, the president or chairman of the organization presides over the meeting and may give an overall status of the organization.
 The secretary prepares the minutes and may be asked to read important papers.
 The treasurer may present a financial report.
 Other officers, the board of directors, and committees may give their reports.
 Attending this meeting are the members or the shareholders of the organization, depending on the type of organization.

-At such meeting, the Company Secretary of the Company plays a crucial role in convening, conduct, and to attend the meeting.
-They may be supported by their Corporate Secretarial team.
+At such meeting, the company secretary of the company plays a crucial role in convening, conduct, and to attend the meeting.
+They may be supported by their corporate secretarial team.

 By country

 Canada

-Under the Canada Not-for-Profit Corporations Act non-profit Canadian organizations must hold an annual general meeting and report its date to the government in its annual report.
+Under the Canada Not-for-Profit Corporations Act, non-profit Canadian organizations must hold an annual general meeting and report its date to the government in its annual report.

 India

 Public companies in India

-In India, the Companies Act 2013 ("Act") regulates the requirement to conduct an annual meeting of the members to discuss the four ordinary businesses.
-As per section 96 of the Act, every Company requires to conduct such a meeting by serving a notice of 21 days minimum length prior to the meeting either at the latest known address or email id of the members.
-However, a company may conduct such meeting through the issue of a notice of shorter length with prior approval of not less than 95 % of the members entitled to vote at such meeting.
-The members elects the auditors of the company in the annual general meeting.
+In India, the Companies Act 2013 regulates the requirement to conduct an annual meeting of the members to discuss the four ordinary businesses.
+Under section 96 of the act, every company requires to conduct such a meeting by serving a notice of 21 days' minimum length prior to the meeting either at the latest known address or email address of each member.
+However, a company may conduct such a meeting through the issue of a notice of shorter length with prior approval of not less than 95% of the members entitled to vote at such meeting.
+The members elect the auditors of the company in the annual general meeting.

-The Act also mandates that such meeting shall be within prescribed time 9:00 am to 6:00 pm, to be not held on national holidays, and also to be conducted at the place/ town/ village where the registered office of the company situated.
+The act also mandates that such meeting shall be within prescribed time 9:00 am to 6:00 pm, to be not held on national holidays, and also to be conducted at the place/town/village where the registered office of the company situated.
 However, in the recent trends, as per the latest amendment notified by the Corporate Affairs ministry in India, the unlisted public companies may conduct such meeting in any part of India by taking in advance unanimous approval from all the members in writing or electronically.